 How should law firms proceed?

 Law firms could also assess market trends and develop responsive Apps that could deliver cost efficiencies, satisfy data collection needs, and create margin without raising the price, but that would require significant investment in innovation.
 If lawyers are tired of the micro-management, relentless bill audit, and shrinking margins, then creating alternatives is a potential solution.

 In the meantime, large law firm management teams already operating in the space might employ a strategy of amassing as much of their insurance client’s or industry’s demand as possible and once the market supply is diminished, raise rates.
 If clients are complicit in this strategy for their own reasons they may want to jump off at the raise rates part but may find themselves with reduced supply choices.

 What can small law firms do?

 - Case management systems (better tools and processes)

-Large law firms will suffer with long term pricing strategies that depress current profits so nothing is a foregone conclusion.
-Smaller law firms can still fight for position in this space by employing readily available technologies (case management systems) to satisfy the need for better information and by redesigning their cost structures to operate effectively at more competitive rates.
+Large law firms will suffer with long-term pricing strategies that depress current profits so nothing is a foregone conclusion.
+Smaller law firms can still fight for a position in this space by employing readily available technologies (case management systems) to satisfy the need for better information and by redesigning their cost structures to operate effectively at more competitive rates.